rayed/rayed.com/content/posts/2015/04/django-image-and-file-field-caveats.md

 wordpress_id: 1773

 ---
-Everytime I work with Image or File fields in Django I forget some tiny detail that waste 10-20 minutes until I remember what was I missing, I always say I will remeber it next time but I never do! so I made a list of common errors I keep doing while working with Image/File fields:
+Every time I work with Image or File fields in Django I forget some tiny detail that waste 10-20 minutes until I remember what was I missing, I always say I will remember it next time but I never do! so I made a list of common errors I keep doing while working with Image/File fields:

 *For complete working project: (https://github.com/rayed/dj-imagefield-example)*